RSQDevelopmentTeam/Development-Guides/Asset-Handoff-Guide/readme.md

 - Try to have copy to be (FULLY APPROVED) this prevents copy changes issues and reiterate copy and a whole other list of problems. if copy isn't fully approved make a note of it
 - Desktop and Mobile designs have to be provided.
 (If there are no mobile designs.
 Any features that are not on desktop need to be noted.)
 - Tablet designs as necessary when working with client-provided designs.
 (Prevent back and forth on how tablet should look)
 - Create documentation on all features from the beginning.
-I.E During QA we shouldn't be adding new features unless it's a good reason.